Recurrent Urinary Tract Infections and Related Conditions

 Common types of UTIs include:

 - cystitis: this bladder infection is the most common type of UTI.
-Cystitis occurs when bacteria move up the urethra (the tube-like structure that allows urine to exit the body from the bladder) and into the bladder
+It happens when bacteria move up the urethra (the tube-like structure that allows urine to exit the body from the bladder) and into the bladder.

 - urethritis: when bacteria infect the urethra